boogas0/CTF-Writeups/RopEmporium_fluff64/readme.md

   40083a:   c3                      ret
 ```

-##### Write to r11:
+##### Steps to write to r11:
-1. Use the popR12 gadget to write 0x6010d0 (where we want '/bin/sh\x00' to be in memory) into r12.
+1. Use the popR12 gadget to write 0x6010d0 (where we will put '/bin/sh\x00') into r12.
-2. Use clearR11 gadget to zero out r11 (anything xor'ed with itself is 0)
+2. Use the clearR11 gadget to zero out r11 (anything xor'ed with itself is 0)
-3. Use xorR11R12 gadget to write r12's contents to r11. (any xor'ed with 0 is itself)
+3. Use the xorR11R12 gadget to write r12's contents to r11. (anything xor'ed with 0 is itself)
-   - Also thinking ahead now is a good time to write to r12 what we want in r11 ('/bin/sh\x00')
+   - Also thinking ahead.
+Now is a good time to write to r12 what we want in r11 ('/bin/sh\x00') since there is a pop r12 in the xorR11R12 gadget

-Now r11 has the value we want in r10 to perform our write.
+Now r11 has the value we want in r10 before we use writeGadget.

 Use the xchgGadget to put r11's contents in r10.

-Repeat the write to r11 process skipping past the first step because the side effect of step 3 was basically step 1.
+Repeat the write to r11 process skipping the first step because the side effect of step 3 made it so we can skip step 1.

 Now both r11 and r10 should have the values they need to call writeGadget.
 Don't forget to put junk on the stack for the two pop's after the mov instruction.

 All that is left is calling system('/bin/sh\x00') using the address of the entry of system in the plt.

 To call system with an argument we need to put the argument in rdi.
 There are no pop rdi instructions in questionableGadgets however using ropper or any ropping tool you should be able to find one.
-(0x4008c3) You can find where you should put your arguments to functions in a table at the bottom of this [wikipedia article](https://en.wikipedia.org/wiki/X86_calling_conventions#cite_note-AMD-24), it is based off architecture and compiler.
+(0x4008c3) You can find where you should put your arguments for function calls in a table at the bottom of this [wikipedia article](https://en.wikipedia.org/wiki/X86_calling_conventions#cite_note-AMD-24), it is based off architecture and compiler.
 Since you were given the binary and not the source, everyone should be the same and use rdi for this challenge.

 Pop the data segment (0x6010d0) into rdi and put system_plt entry on the stack and you will call system with 'bin/sh\x00' giving you a shell to cat the flag.
-You could continue the process above and instead of calling system with 'bin/sh\x00' call it with 'cat flag.txt\x00' but that would take another writeGadget with all the setup that goes into it.
+You could continue the process above and instead of calling system with 'bin/sh\x00' call it with 'cat flag.txt\x00' but that would take another writeGadget including all the setup that goes into writeGadget.